|

 You’re certainly out there doing a lot of work.

-accumulate things, but I find collectors taking an interest in life.
+things, but I find collectors taking an interest in

-I’m happy people enjoy it.
-It makes it worthwhile taking it around.
+happy people enjoy it.
+It makes it worthwhile taking

 -Copyright Gord Wilson, 2010.